 As per our order to delivery guide, you’re obliged to protect people’s financial details and make sure their personal data is secure.

-You need to establish controls on your payment payment gateway for example.
+You need to establish controls on your payment gateway, for example.
 Establish who can validate refunds.
 Who checks regularly to make sure processes are followed correctly.

 This helps prevent irregular or fraudulent refunds.